The next ASIST Training is February 6th and 7th, 2020, 9 am - 5 pm

 • Conduct a safety assessment, develop a safe plan, and confirm the safety actions to be done.

-2-1-1 Big Bend's two LivingWorks trainers, Katie and Paulina, lead the suicide first aid workshop 3-4 times a year.
+2-1-1 Big Bend's three LivingWorks trainers, Stephen, Katie and Paulina, lead the suicide first aid workshop 3-4 times a year.
 If the next one is not yet scheduled, you can sign up for a waiting list below!

 Who should attend an ASIST workshop?ASIST is designed for anyone to attend!
 Anyone aged 16 or older can learn suicide intervention skills.
 It can be useful for: